 Dr. Justin’s top 7 sleep enhancing tip:

-1. Exercise every single day, especially using the peak eight program.
+Every single day, especially using the peak eight program.
 Using peak eight (burst training) program as well as a combination of resistance training can make a significant difference.
 The right kinds of exercise can increase human growth hormone which has an excellent effect at blunting cortisol and increasing the repair of your body.

-2. Picking relaxing teas such as chamomile or sleepy tea before bed.
+Picking teas such as chamomile or sleepy tea before bed.
 These types of teas contain certain amino acids such as L-theonine which help to increase certain neurotransmitters like GABA which help promote relaxation.

 When used I recommend using a sublingual version, this helps with absorption as well as increasing activation time.
 Again melatonin may not be right for every single person.
 Some individuals taking melatonin actually makes sleep issues worse.
 When this occurs there’s usually an underlying hormonal imbalance present.

 White noise can be very helpful at blocking other ambient noise that could potentially wake you up throughout the night.
 Again if you keeping your phone plugged-in in your bedroom, please make sure it is across the room and if it’s a smart phone also make sure it is in airplane mode.
 The EMF from the phone can disrupt your sleep and even can prevent you from getting into deeper phases of sleep.

 This can help stabilize your blood sugar and prevent cortisol spikes during the night.
 The suggestion may be against conventional wisdom in regards to eating right before bed but low blood sugar throughout the night will cause your cortisol to go up and increasing cortisol Lhasa wake you up along with it.
 A little bit of protein and fat before bed can make a big difference.

 Turn off the TV, tablets, computers and phones and pick up a non-stimulating book instead.
 Engaging in meditation and prayer before bed can be very helpful.
 A simple meditation can include just counting backwards from 10 to 0 with all of your attention focused on your breath and not the problems and stressors of yesterday or tomorrow.
-Engaging in prayer especially focused on gratitude and all that you have to be thankful for in your life can provide a natural neurotransmitter and hormonal boost that can set you up for a great night sleep.
+Engaging in prayer especially focused on gratitude and all that.
+You have to be thankful for in your life.
+That can provide a natural neurotransmitter and hormonal boost that can set you up for a great night sleep.